Council tax discounts - apprentices

 - Employed to learn a trade or profession, and

-- Undertaking a training programme leading to a qualification accredited by a body recognised by the Office of Qualifications and Examinations Regulation (Ofqual) or the Scottish Vocational Education Council (SVEC), and
+- Undertaking a training programme leading to a qualification accredited by a body recognised by the Office of Qualifications and Examinations Regulation (Ofqual) or by Qualification Wales

 How much discount can you get?